 Creative Scotland is committed to ensuring people of all ages and from different types of communities throughout the country can have deep and meaningful engagement with the arts, screen and creative industries.
-The following activities took place in 2022/23 to help achieve this:
+The following activities took place in 2023/24 to help achieve this:

-- The Create:Inclusion fund ran for the second round of funding since its launch.
-This is a key funding programme to increase the diversity of people in the arts and creative industries; - The EDI Advisory Group met on three occasions to inform, support, and develop delivery against Creative Scotland's current and future Equalities Outcomes; - Continuing to work on the Corporate Parenting Plan, which identifies opportunities for young people from care backgrounds; - Working with local authorities throughout Scotland on our Place programme, which ensures Creative Scotland works closely with local partners over time to build and maintain a good working knowledge of local authority areas and their creative communities; - Continuing to embed the concepts of equality and diversity in all our funding streams and delivering targeted funds to support key projects: an Equalities, Diversity and Inclusion report is produced biennially.
+- The EDI Advisory Group met during the year to inform, support, and develop delivery against Creative Scotland's current and future Equalities Outcomes; - Continuing to work on the Corporate Parenting Plan, which identifies opportunities for young people from care backgrounds; - Working with local authorities throughout Scotland on our Place programme, which ensures Creative Scotland works closely with local partners over time to build and maintain a good working knowledge of local authority areas and their creative communities; - Continuing to embed the concepts of equality and diversity in all our funding streams and delivering targeted funds to support key projects: an Equalities, Diversity and Inclusion report is produced biennially.